HCloward/syniti-hugo/content/Integrate/Use_Cases/ConfigureProcTemplLoopsGUILoopgEn.md

 relationships between loops be established.
 Relationships map values in parent views to values in child views to link views assigned to different loops.
-Refer to [View and Configure Relationships for a Process Based on a GUI Script Template](VwConfigureRelshpsGUIe.htm) for more information.</span>
+Refer to [View and Configure Relationships for a Process Based on a GUI Script Template](VwConfigureRelshpsGUIe) for more information.</span>

 **NOTE**: A process must be inactive to configure its process template